erick-fda/comp8851-assignment-02/README.txt

 4.) --------------------------------------------------------------------------------------
     a.)
-        If the two input arrays to a mergesort are known to be sorted, then the mergesort will have a worst-case running time of O(N), since only one comparison is needed to sort each next item.
+        Worst case running time is O(NlogN).
+Even if the input is pre-sorted, mergesort cannot benefit from this without knowing it in advance.

     b.)
-        If the two input arrays to a mergesort are known to be reverse-sorted, then the worst-case running time will be O(N), just as with the normally sorted case.
-This is because the arrays can simply be read backwards, and otherwise the same process can be followed, with one comparison per item.
+        Worst case running time is O(NlogN).
+Even if the input is pre-sorted, mergesort cannot benefit from this without knowing it in advance.

     c.)
-        If the two input arrays are not known to be sorted, then mergesort will have a worst-case running time of O(NlogN), since the two arrays will first need to be sorted with an O(NlogN) algorithm before being merged.

-        In such a case, mergesort would provide no worst-case improvement over merging the two arrays first and then sorting the combined array.

-        Thus, mergesort is only an improvement over other sorting algorithms when the two input arrays are known to be either forward- or reverse-sorted to begin with.
+        Worst case running time is O(NlogN).
+This is the same as for sorted input since mergesort cannot benefit from sorted input without knowing in advance.
+For the same reason, the performance is not hurt in any way due to the input being random.

 5.) --------------------------------------------------------------------------------------
     a.)
-        O(NlogN)
+        Worst-case running time is O(NlogN), since the median is guaranteed to be chosen as the pivot due to the median-of-three operation.

     b.)
-        O(NlogN)
+        Worst-case running time is O(NlogN), since the median is guaranteed to be chosen as the pivot due to the median-of-three operation.

     c.)
-        O(NlogN)
+        Worst-case running time is O(N^2), since there is a small chance that a maximum or minimum value is chosen as the pivot, leading to completely uneven partitions.

+        This might occur, for example, if there are three copies of the maximum value at the front, center, and back of the array that are selected for the median-of-three operation.
+In this and some similarly unlikely cases, an edge value would become the pivot, leading to uneven partitions and an O(N^2) running time.

 6.) --------------------------------------------------------------------------------------
     The response to this question can be found at